acroos/graphql-client-comparison/README.md

 **cons**

+- mutation API is somewhat less intuitive
 - not quite as many options as apollo, if we want the ability to do _anything_
-- smaller community than apollo

 ### relay